Table of Content

 What is TypeScript?

-From the above diagram, we can easily see that TypeScript is JavaScript with added features designed explicitly to overcome JavaScript libraries setbacks.
-TypeScript is beneficial to the developers to have basic scripting knowledge regarding static type definitions and handling code complexity.
+From the above diagram, we can easily see that TypeScript is JavaScript with added features designed explicitly to overcome JavaScript data grid libraries setbacks.
+TypeScript is beneficial to many developers to have basic scripting knowledge regarding static type definitions, Javascript libraries, and handling code complexity.
+And it plays a major role in understanding the difference between TypeScript vs. JavaScript.

 And it plays a major role in understanding the difference between TypeScript vs. JavaScript.